Gear & ReviewsGear ReviewsBoxingMuay ThaiSolo Training

 Do I need a heavy bag for kickboxing apps?

-No. FightFlow and follow-along class apps work great for shadow kickboxing with zero equipment.
-A heavy bag adds feedback and conditioning, but it’s not required to start.
+No. FightFlow and The Shadow Boxing App work for shadow kickboxing with zero equipment.
+A heavy bag adds feedback and conditioning, but it's not required.
+Heavy Bag Pro is explicitly bag-based; FightCamp uses its own free-standing bag.

 What's the difference between a kickboxing app and a Muay Thai app?